 The competitive landscape of the industry has also been examined with some of the key players being Alfa Laval, API Heat Transfer Inc., Danfoss, General Electric Company, Hisaka Works, IHI Corporation, Johnson Controls, Kelvion Holding GmbH, Koch Industries, Lytron Inc., Mersen, Modine Manufacturing, Royal Hydraulics, Sondex A/S, Xylem Inc., etc.

-The global heat exchanger market was worth around US$ 15.4 Billion in 2019.
+The global heat exchanger market reached a value of US$ 14.9 Billion in 2020.